zengbing15/lumos_doc/docs/preparation/hellolumos.md

 The server is started.
 ```

-For more information about setting up the Lumos indexer, see [Set Up the Lumos Indexer](../tutorials/indexer).

-For more information about setting up the config manager, see [Set Up the Config Manager](../tutorials/config).

 ### Perform a common transfer transaction.

+The Hello Lumos example implements the common transfer transaction function by using Lumos modules and functions.
+For more information about building a common transaction by using Lumos, see [Transfer CKB in a Common Transaction](../guides/buildtransactions#transfer-ckb-in-a-common-transaction).

 1. Get the account information of Alice and Bob.